meatcompute/meatcomputerblog/resources/templates/md/pages/about.md

 Formative works for me:

 Bret Victor's [The Future of Programming](https://vimeo.com/71278954).
 You can see the rest of Bret's public work at [http://worrydream.com](http://worrydream.com).

+All works Copyleft (ɔ) Mikaela Patella duplicate and derive freely.
+Just don't be a jerk.